Ghana Women's Premier League

-The Ghana Women’s Premier League (GWPL), currently known as the Malta Guinness Women's Premier League for sponsorship reasons, was launched in 2012 as the National Women's League (NWL) and is the top division league for women's football in Ghana.
-Contested by 18 clubs in two zones (southern and northern zone), it operates on a system of promotion and relegation with the Ghana Women's Division One.
-Seasons run from December to July with each team playing 16 matches (playing all 8 other teams in their zone both home and away).
-Most games are played on Saturday and Sunday afternoons.
+The Ghana Women’s Premier League (GWPL), also known as the Malta Guinness Women's Premier League for sponsorship reasons, was launched in 2012 as the National Women's League (NWL) and is a top division league for women's soccer in Ghana.
 In November 2021, Hilary Boateng was appointed by the Ghana Football Association as the chairperson of the Women's Premier League Committee.

 History

-Up to 2006, only some regional areas had active women's football leagues.
+Up to 2006, regional areas had active women's soccer leagues.
 In 2006, a zonal league was created, that played out a national champion for the first time.
-Ghana was divided into three zones that played a league stage.
-Each zone then advanced two teams to a national stage.
+Ghana was divided into 3 zones that played a league stage.
+Each zone then advanced 2 teams to a national stage.

-The current format was first played in 2012–13.
-The league is played in two divisions.
+A format was played in 2012–13.
+The league is played in 2 divisions.
 After the league stage, both division winners meet in a championship final.
 The first final was won by Hasaacas Ladies 2–1 over Fabulous Ladies at the Accra Sports Stadium.
-A large part of the football equipment was sponsored by FIFA.
+A part of the soccer equipment was sponsored by FIFA.

-2012–13 founding teams

-The twelve teams of the initial season were divided into two zones of six teams.
+The 12 teams of the initial season were divided into 2 zones of 6 teams.

-2020–present

-In 2021, the Executive Council of the Ghana Football Association decided to expand the League from its current format 16 clubs to 18 clubs beginning from the 2021–22 season, meaning nine teams for the respective zones to allow for a minimum of 16 league matches in a season.
+In 2021, the Executive Council of the Ghana Football Association decided to expand the League from its format 16 clubs to 18 clubs beginning from the 2021–22 season, meaning 9 teams for the respective zones to allow for a minimum of 16 league matches in a season.

-Competition format

-Competition
+Format

 There are 16 clubs in the Women's Premier League, 8 in the southern zone and 8 in the northern zone.
 During the course of a season (from December to July) each club in each zone plays the others twice (a double round-robin system), once at their home stadium and once at that of their opponents', for 16 games in each zone making it 32 games all together.
-Teams receive three points for a win and one point for a draw.
+Teams receive three points for a win and 1 point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points, then goal difference, and then goals scored.
 If still equal, teams are deemed to occupy the same position.
 At the end of the zonal league both top placed clubs and zonal winners meet in a championship final to decide the national champion.